Monthly Archives: June 2020

-Besides knowing the kind of power requirements for the ductless mini split, you als
+Besides knowing the kind of power requirements for the ductless mini split, you also must

-You’re gearing up to make a significant purchase, the replacement of your furnace or air conditioner.
-You’re easily looking at a job that costs four figures, maybe even five depending on the scope of the work.
+You are gearing up to make a significant purchase, the replacement of your furnace or air conditioner.
+You are easily looking at a job that costs four figures, maybe even five depending on the scope of the work.

-You’ve spent a few weeks budgeting, but curiosity has gotten the best of you in the meantime.
-You’ve begun to wonder if there’s a way to adequately cool or heat your home without spending a fortune for a new unit.
+You have spent a few weeks budgeting, but curiosity has gotten the best of you in the meantime.
+You have begun to wonder if there is a way to adequately cool or heat your home without spending a fortune for a new unit.

-It’s a common myth that mini splits cost more to operate compared to a gas or oil heater.
-It’s okay if you believed that myth until now, but we’re here to tell you it’s simply not true.
-Mitsubishi, a leading name in mini splits, says that, compared to using a gas or oil heater, you can shave your spending by $1,000 to $2,000 every y
+It is a common myth that mini splits cost more to operate compared to a gas or oil heater.
+It is okay if you believed that myth until now, but we are here to tell you it is simply not true.
+Mitsubishi, a leading name in mini splits, says that, compared to using a gas or oil heater, you can shave your spending by $1,000 to $2,000 every

 When the summer temperatures get you sweating, you crank up your AC.
-The only problem is, your old air conditioning unit can hardly handle it.
-It chugs and strains under the pressure, and in the meantime, you wonder if you’ll get another year of cooling.
+The only problem is your old air conditioning unit can hardly handle it.
+It chugs and strains under the pressure, and in the meantime, you wonder if you will get another year of cooling.

-You’ve begun to look into your other options, as you know your AC’s days are numbered.
+You have begun to investigate your other options, as you know your AC’s days are numbered.
 One option that has really grabbed your attention is a ductless mini split.
 Such a system looks less bulky than your giant outdoor air conditioning unit, not to mention it seems you can save money too.

-However, before you dump your old air conditioner for good, you have to know one thing.
-Is it possible to cool your whole home with a mini split?
+However, before you dump your old air conditioner for good, you must know one thing.
+Is it possible to cool your whole home with mini split technology?